zanuka/leaderport-core-ui/README.md

 This setup allows for efficient data fetching, automatic updates after score submissions, and clean separation of concerns in our leaderboard component.

-## Initial Prototype Features
-We will focus on the following features for prototype phase 1
-- Real-time updates using WebSockets
-- Efficient data management with Valkey
-- Responsive Vue 3 frontend with TypeScript
-- Scalable Go backend using Huma
-- Easy deployment on AWS infrastructure

-The end result should be useful for game developers, hobbyists, and projects that require high-performance web applications.

-## Backend (Go API)

-1. Create a Go API that handles game score submissions and leaderboard queries.
-2. Use Valkey to store and retrieve player scores and rankings.

 ### Leaderboard Logic
 - Implement a sorted set in Valkey to maintain the leaderboard.